How to build a solid Google Analytics measurement plan [Step by step + free template]

-By understanding all of these measurement levels, you’ll understand what and how you need to track to get the insights that are valuable for your business.
+By outlining your Measurement Plan to Business Objectives you achieve a clearer understanding of what and how you need to track to get the most valuable insights.

-Now I’m going to show you HOW you should be thinking about what metrics to measure, in order to squeeze the most $$$ out of your analytics account.
+This is the part where you’ll find out HOW you should be thinking about what metrics to measure to squeeze the most $$$ out of your analytics account.

-The insights that lead to real business growth tend to come from a more in-depth level of analysis.
+For insights that can lead to real business growth, you need a more in-depth level analysis.

-We can start by understanding the behavioral patterns of high-converting visitors VS low-converting visitors.
+A good starting point would be to understand the behavioral patterns of high-converting visitors vs. low-converting visitors.

 - Are your top customers using filters more often?

-- Which filter type brings in the highest conversion rate?
-What about average order value?
+- Which type of filter brings in the highest conversion rate?
+What about the average order value?

-- Is there a certain preference towards filter types depending on the channels they are coming from or the category they are visiting?
+- Is there a certain preference towards filter types depending on the channels they’re coming from or the category they’re visiting?

-There is no exhaustive list of actions you should track as it’s different from business to business.
+There is no exhaustive list of actions you should be tracking.
+Everything is different from business to business.

-Think about the actions that users take on your website because by tracking them, you can, later on, do more in-depth analysis that leads to revenue-boosting insights.
+But to make sure you never leave any important metric out of your Measurement Plan, think about all the actions users can take on your website.
+Then, make sure to track them so you can, later on, do a more in-depth analysis that can lead to revenue-boosting insights.

-When working with our analytics clients, we’ll often start by doing a health check of their analytics account(s), because without this crucial step we risk arriving at conclusions based on inaccurate data.
+Here, at Growth Savvy, any time we work with our analytics clients, we’ll often start by doing a health check on their analytics account(s).
+Without this crucial step, we risk drawing conclusions based on inaccurate data.

-This is where the data accuracy action plan comes into place and it’s an important part of the “Analytics Strategic Plan”.
+This is where the data accuracy action plan comes into place.
+This is an essential part of any ‘Analytics Strategic Plan’.